5 Warning Signs That Your Real Estate Agent Is Bad

 It wouldn’t have been a bad thing 10 years back, but today, not making use of resources available online to market/sell properties is a bad call.
 This should be one of the signs that your agent needs to be replaced.

 Like in any profession, there are good ones and there are bad ones.
 But in this particular case, picking a bad real estate agent can cost you heavily so you may want to interview many agents before you make your final pick.
 If you are a seller, you should look into some ways to get your home sold faster.
-And if you are a buyer, you should also be aware about what to look for when you buy a new home.
+And if you are a buyer, you should also be aware of what to look for when you buy a new home.

 Hope you enjoyed reading this.
 Cheers!